Pimp Juice (drink)

-Pimp Juice is the brand name of the non-carbonated energy drink inspired by the Nelly song "Pimp Juice".
-Nelly also co-owns the drink.
-Produced by Fillmore Street Brewery, in St. Louis, Missouri USA, Pimp Juice is marketed as "Hip-Hop's #1 Energy Drink."
+Pimp Juice is the brand name of a non-carbonated energy drink co-owned by Nelly and inspired by his song "Pimp Juice".
+Produced by Fillmore Street Brewery, in St. Louis, Missouri, Pimp Juice is marketed as "Hip-Hop's #1 Energy Drink."

-Pimp Juice was one of the first celebrity driven energy drinks on the market, and an example of hip hop and pop stars using their appeal to younger audiences to market and sell non-music related products.
+Pimp Juice was one of the first celebrity-driven energy drinks on the market, an example of hip hop and pop stars using their appeal to younger audiences to market and sell non–music-related products.

-The drink contains 100% of the recommended daily intake of vitamin C, B2, B3, B5, B6, and B12 as well as 7mg of taurine.
-The drink is intended to taste like apples and berries, and is commonly used as mixer in alcoholic drinks such as vodka and rum.
-Two follow-up drinks have been released, PJ Tight (a low-carb variant) and PJ Purple Label (flavored with grape and prickly pear).
+The drink contains 100 percent of the recommended daily intake of vitamins C, B2, B3, B5, B6, and B12, as well as 7 mg of taurine.
+The drink is intended to taste like apples and berries and is commonly used as mixer in alcoholic beveragess such as vodka and rum.
+Two follow-up drinks have been released: PJ Tight (a low-carb variant) and PJ Purple Label (flavored with grape and prickly pear).

-When released, Pimp Juice was a source of controversy after a number of community groups called for a national boycott of the product for glorifying and promoting a negative stereotype of African-American lifestyle.
+When released, Pimp Juice was a source of controversy after a number of community groups called for a national boycott of the product for allegedly glorifying and promoting a negative stereotype of African-American lifestyle.

-Pimp Juice is still sold online from an Australian site but consumers outside Australia are asked to send email and ask about availability.
+Pimp Juice is still sold online from an Australian site, but consumers outside Australia are asked to send email and inquire about availability.

 Ingredients

-Ingredients are water, high-fructose corn syrup and/or sucrose, apple juice concentrate, citric acid, natural flavor, d-Ribose, malic acid, ascorbic acid, inositol, maltodextrin, guarana seed extract, niacin, calcium pantotherate, taurine, pyridoxine hydrochloride, yellow #5, riboflavin, blue #1, cyanocobalamin.
+Ingredients are water, high-fructose corn syrup and/or sucrose, apple juice concentrate, citric acid, natural flavor, d-ribose, malic acid, ascorbic acid, inositol, maltodextrin, guarana seed extract, niacin, calcium pantotherate, taurine, pyridoxine hydrochloride, yellow #5, riboflavin, blue #1, cyanocobalamin.

 Nutrition information

 Origins

-The first case of Pimp Juice Energy Drink was produced and shipped in August, 2003 by Fillmore Street Brewery, a St. Louis, Missouri company partially owned by Cornell Haynes, Jr. also known as Nelly.
-The Pimp Juice team was driven by Nelly himself and organized by former Fillmore Street Brewery President, Demetrius Denham.
+The first case of Pimp Juice Energy Drink was produced and shipped in August 2003 by Fillmore Street Brewery, a St. Louis, Missouri, company partially owned by Cornell Haynes, Jr., also known as Nelly.
+The Pimp Juice team was driven by Nelly himself and organized by former Fillmore Street Brewery president Demetrius Denham.

 Pimp Juice started as a mostly regional product, with distribution limited to the Midwest (Missouri, Oklahoma, Arkansas, Illinois and Michigan), but expanded nationally quickly to meet the demand created by national media coverage.

-Since 2003, Pimp Juice has expanded internationally into Europe, Australia, Southeast Asia, the Middle East and South Africa.
+Since 2003, Pimp Juice has expanded internationally into Europe, Australia, Southeast Asia, the Middle East, and South Africa.